vicramon/ember-tutorial/chapters/ember-controller.md

 ## Executing Template Actions

 Another major use for controllers is handling actions from templates.
-For example, a template may have a submit button, or a delete link.
+For example, a template may have a submit button or a delete link.
 These actions would be handled like so:

 ```coffee
 # app/assets/javascripts/controllers/user.js.coffee